konveyor/go-konveyor-tests/README.md

 ### Tier 0

 Very basic and core functionality.
 A bug here would lead to mostly useless project.
 This tier should never fail.
-Examples: Hub API or a basic application analysis flow.
+Examples: basic application analysis flow.

 ```
 $ make test-tier0